davidjhkim/digitalframeworks-summer2018/Week 2_Assignment.md

 # Assignment 1
 ### David Kim

 ## In Major League Soccer, do players who play for top teams cover more ground than those who play for teams with worse record?  |
+dfdsfsdfsdf                                                                                                                      |
 ---------------------------          ---------------------------